Souillac, Lot: History

 Souillac grew up around an abbey dependent on the Benedictine monastery of Aurillac (Cantal).
-Two donors help start the community, Count Geraud, Abbot of Aurillac and Viscount Frotard in 909.
+Two donors helped start the community, Count Geraud, Abbot of Aurillac and Viscount Frotard in 909.
 When the Benedictines settled in the plain of Souillès, so named from a local word "souilh" meaning muddy and marshy place where wild boars wallowed, they replaced a community supposedly founded there by Saint Eloi.
 The monks drained and transformed the swamp into a rich estate.
 The stone abbey church Abbatiale Sainte Marie was built in the 1100s and was completed in 1145.

 During the Hundred Years' War, the English troops besieged and occupied the town twice, once in 1351 and again in 1356.
 The abbey was granted its independence in 1473.

 On 3 December 1508, as a result of a papal bull, the monastery was officially designated as an abbey.
 The French Wars of Religion brought further trouble to the town and abbey, both ransacked by Protestant forces between 1562 and 1573 and the parish church Saint-Martin was destroyed.
 The monastery buildings were burnt, the church ransacked and an attempt made to blow up its walls.

 Restoration of the Abbey church and the monastery buildings began in 1632 by the lord-abbot Henry de la Mothe Houdancourt and was completed by 1712.
 By 1658, the abbey was now under the control of the Congregation of Saint Maur.
 The French Revolution brought the end to the abbey.
 The Constituent Assembly announced the confiscation of all church assets by the state on 2 November 1789.
 With a decree on 14 April 1790, it returned the Abbey to the civil authority to sell its assets with just the Eglise Sainte-Marie now remaining.
 The monks were expelled on 25 November 1790 and the assets sold the same day for 11,000 livres.

 The abbey church was turned into a Temple of Reason in March 1794.
 It reopened as a church in 1801 and received its first priest in 1803 as a parish church.
 Repairs on the church continued until 1838 and it was proclaimed a national monument in 1841.
 The state took over the repairs of the exterior between 1842 and 1848 including two aspses.